-Many areas in California have been predicted to be at higher risks for wildfires in 2019.
-The increased rainfall has created beautiful green scenery on the sides of highways and up the mountains, but the more plants that turn to dry brush come summer, the higher the chance of wildfires.
-We have all seen the divesting aftermath of a wildfire and we encourage everyone to be prepared because wildfires are unpredictable and can spread in 30 seconds or less.
+Many areas in California have been predicted to be at high risk for wildfires in 2019.
+The increased rainfall has created beautiful green scenery on the sides of highways, and in the mountains, but the more plants that turn to dry brush during the hot summer months, the higher the chance of wildfires.
+We have all seen the divesting aftermath of a wildfire, and we encourage everyone to be prepared because wildfires are unpredictable.
+They can spread in 30 seconds or less.

 In the case of a wildfire, it is crucial that you are able to grab your belongings quickly and they are easy to load in the car.
-The following items should be kept together near where you normally exit your house, like the front door, side door, or garage door.
+The following items should be kept together near where you normally exit your house, like the front door, side door, or in your garage.

 - Important Files: Technology is only great when it works; rely on the technology as little as possible in the case of a fire.
-If you have paper forms of your home or renter’s insurance, pack them and consider back up disks, USB drives, paper contact list, photo CDs and photograph albums.
+If you have paper copies of your homeowner's or renter’s insurance, pack them.
+Also consider your back up disks, USB drives, paper contact list, photo CDs, and photograph albums.

-- Pets: If you have pets keep carriers (if applicable), extra leashes, food, and water (and a bowl), litter boxes, litter and any medications as needed with your prepacked items.
+- Pet Supplies: If you have pets, keep carriers (if applicable), extra leashes, food, and water (and a bowl), litter boxes, litter, and any medications as needed with your prepacked items.
 Once your pet is secure, be sure they are secure on the trip from the house to your car.
-It is this few seconds when pets typically are in fear and able to run away.
+It is in these few moments when pets typically run away.

 What You Can Do For Your House:

-- Close all windows and doors to prevent embers from coming in and any draft from the winds
+- Close all windows and doors to prevent embers from coming in due to draft from the winds.